LeToNode/Play2.0-CN-doc/javaGuide/main/tests/JavaFunctionalTest.md

 ## Starting a real HTTP server

 Sometimes you want to test the real HTTP stack from with your test.
-You can then start a test server:
+You can do this by starting a test server:

 ```
 @Test